Interactive voice response: Surveying

-Social Impact
+Social impact

 By allowing low-literacy populations to interact with technology, IVR systems form an avenue to build technological skills in developing countries.
 Developing countries have a prevalence of mobile phones even in rural areas, which allows room for IVR technology to support social good projects.
 However, most IVR technology is designed in resource-rich domains hence research is necessary to contextualize and adapt this technology for developing countries.
 Research in ICTD has helped tailor IVR towards social impact has created innovative applications in health, agricultural, entertainment and citizen journalism.

 Healthcare

-In the context of tuberculosis, patients need to adhere to the medicine daily basis for a period of few months to completely heal.
-In public sector, there is a scheme called DOTS (Directly Observed Therapy Short Course) which was the most effective source for poor population.
+In the context of tuberculosis (TB), patients need to take medicine on a daily basis for a period of few months to completely heal.
+In public sector, there is a scheme called directly observed treatment, short-course (DOTS) which was the most effective source for poor population.
 However, this method requires the patient to commute to the clinic everyday which adds financial and time constraints to the patient.

 99DOTS is a project that uses good ICTD principles to use IVR technology to benefit TB patients.
 Patients have a customized packet of tablets that they receive from the healthcare official who trains them to take the medicine in the sequence daily.
 Opening the packet in a sequence reveals a phone number that the patient needs to dial to acknowledge that they have taken the medicine.
-This research project was based out of Microsoft Research India by Bill Theis and who received MacArthur Fellowship for the project.
+This research project was based out of Microsoft Research India by Bill Theis and who received the MacArthur Fellowship for the project.
 The project has spun off as Everwell Technologies which now works closely with the Government of India to scale this technology to patients throughout India.